shy2net/nemex-angular2-realtimegeolocation/README.md

 This service allows you to obtain realtime GPS locations within Angular 2+.

-Note: Chrome and Safari requires that the connection of the device will be over SSL (https://), make sure to debug and use SSL on your producation for this to work.
+Note: Chrome and Safari requires the device connection to be over SSL (https://), make sure to debug and use SSL on your producation for this to work.

 ## Installation